KYLChiu/KYLChiu.github.io/_pages/about.md

 Hi!
 I'm a developer with a keen interest in the confluence of software engineering, mathematics, finance, and am particularly passionate about delving into solutions for problems within these domains.

 Welcome to my personal page, a curated space where I host my portfolio and occasionally muse on the intricacies and nuances of Python and C++.
 Uncover the elegance of Python's development simplicity and the superior perfoqrmance of C++, often outpacing Python due to the Global Interpreter Lock (GIL).
-Anticipate periodic, in-depth explorations into topics such as volatility.
-Stay tuned for updates!
+Anticipate periodic (or perhaps stochastic?) explorations into topics such as volatility.
+Don't hesitate to reach out if you find any of this interesting!

 ```cpp
 std::cout << "Hello World!\n";